griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 - Take note of the genomic position of your variant.
 We will need this later.

 ##BAM READ COUNTING
-Using one of the variant positions identified above, count the number of supporting reference and variant reads First, use samtools mpileup to visualize a region of alignment with a variant.
+Using one of the variant positions identified above, count the number of supporting reference and variant reads.
+First, use `samtools mpileup` to visualize a region of alignment with a variant.

 	cd $RNA_HOME
 	mkdir bam_readcount